Sanctions and Asset-Freezing

 of directors of C.

-(7) The third condition is
+(7) The second condition is

 that it is reasonable, having regard to all the circumstances, to expect